Uzezi’s Tarot

 “I am so sorry,” Audrey’s eyes were suddenly distant.
 Unbidden memories flooded in…memories of her friend, Dano, shot, lying in a pool of blood, her tears, her sobbing, her desperation, Marc working frantically to save his life, Audrey watching in horror as he shoved the plastic barrel of a pen into Dano’s chest, the hiss of air when it finally pierced his collapsed lung, the blood everywhere, on Marc’s hands, on his coat, on her hands, her coat, her hair as she cradled Dano praying he would live.
 He did.
 Uzezi’s friend didn’t.

 Uzezi shook her head to free it of the memories.
 “I miss her…but let’s not dwell there,” she forced a smile, “let’s get back to what we were talking about, shall we?”
 She threw two more cards.
 “These are going to be about you, Audrey.”
 She turned over the first one.
 It was the Queen of Swords.
-“You see?
+“See?
 More swords for you, but this time the Queen!”

 “From Princess to Queen?
 I’m moving up!”